About the Region

 The Greater Chattanooga Economic Partnership (GCEP) region is a 16-county, three-state area surrounding Chattanooga, Tennessee.

-The region features 19 colleges and universities as well as a highly developed logistics infrastructure, access to abundant fresh water, low-cost utilities and a deep pool of skilled workers.
+The region features muliple colleges and universities with 19 locations as well as a highly developed logistics infrastructure, access to abundant fresh water, low-cost utilities and a deep pool of skilled workers.

 With ready-to-use infrastructure for road, rail, air and barge shipping, the area provides easy access to major metropolitan markets in the Southeast, Midwest and Middle Atlantic, as well as seaports on both the Gulf Coast and Atlantic Ocean.
 The Appalachian Regional Inland Port being developed in Murray County, Georgia, links the region to the Port of Savannah, the second busiest port on the East Coast.
 The intermodal facility can transfer 50,000 containers per year between rail and trucks for distribution in Georgia, Alabama, Tennessee, Kentucky and beyond.